Early Modern Catholic Sources

 Edited by Ulrich L. Lehner and Trent Pomplun

 Scholars and students have been blessed with a wealth of patristic and medieval texts in translation, but the theological writings of early modern Catholicism are largely unknown, even to professional historians, philosophers, and theologians.
 The Catholic University of America Press is pleased to announce a new series, Early Modern Catholic Sources, edited by Ulrich L. Lehner of the University of Notre Dame and Trent Pomplun of Loyola University Maryland.
 This series—the only one of its kind—will provide translations of early modern Catholic texts of theological interest written between 1450 and 1800.

-The first volume, Dylan Schrader’s translation of the opening disputations of the Christology of the Discalced Carmelites of the University at Salamanca is expected to appear in 2019.
+The first volume, Dylan Schrader’s translation of the opening disputations of the Christology of the Discalced Carmelites of the University at Salamanca was published in 2019 and is available for sale.
 Interested scholars may contact the Press or the series editors for proposal guidelines.

 “The project of Early Modern Catholic Sources answers a pressing need.
 On the one hand, recent research has demonstrated the importance of 16th and 17th century theological works, not only for Church history, but for a whole range of fields: the history of political ideas, of economic thought, of international law, of sexuality etc. On the other hand, this enormous corpus remains barely read first hand, except by a handful of specialists.”

 — Jean-Louis Quantin, Professor of the History of Early Modern Scholarship at the Sorbonne (EPHE/PSL) and author of The Church of England and Christian Antiquity (OUP 2009).

 “Early modern scholarship on philosophy and epistemology has suffered greatly due to lack of easy access by undergraduate and graduate students (and professors too) to annotated and contextualized translations of early-modern Catholic theologians.
 I applaud this initiative.”